A Holter monitor is a battery-operated device used to record the electrical activity of your heart continuously over a period of 24 to 48 hours.

 You will be asked to remove the clothes from your upper body in order to stick the electrode patches on your chest.
 The chest is cleansed with an alcohol solution to ensure a better attachment of the sticky ECG electrodes.

 You should inform your doctor in advance if you are allergic to adhesives.
-Instructions will be given to you, that explain how to use the monitor and how to attach the patches if they fall off.
+Instructions will be given to you, that explains how to use the monitor and how to attach the patches if they fall off.

 You will be carrying the Holter monitor in a pouch around your neck or tied to your waist.